 Another unique advantage of the Pelican filter is that it also removes chloramines.
 We recommend checking to see if your local water supplier treats your water with chloramines instead of chlorine because the PSF-1 is one of the few shower filters on the market that effectively removes chlorine and chloramines.

 - Interested to learn how to install a shower filter and maintenance instructions?
-We recommend our guide to choosing the best shower filter for well water.
+We recommend our guide on choosing the best shower filter for well water.